 The expanded form of 324 is: 300 + 20 + 4.

-(Show the expanded forms on cue cards or board ion written way.)
+(Write expanded form on board.)

-Just like our circle is expanding to get bigger, we expand the numbers to show the value of each digit in the hundreds, tens, and ones places.
-The bigger the number, the bigger the expansion!
+Just like our circle is expanding to get bigger, we expand the numbers to show the value of each digit in the hundreds, tens and ones places.
+The bigger the number, the bigger the expansion.